damian44/gin-react-echarts-test/README.md

 The app is a simple client that shows one line chart from github.com/echarts library that implements Apache echarts.

 ## How to Run
+On package.json `set PORT:5000` react port is changed to fit server port.

-Change name of client-build to client.
+Change name of `client-build` to `client`.

 Inside client folder: